martijnvv/gtm_firebase_webview_logging/README.md

 5. In the section "Developer settings", tick the box "Enable Console Logs" in case you want to see responses in the GTM debugger

-### E-commerce tracking
+### E-commerce Events

 E-commerce events work similar to standard events, with a few exceptions:

+1. The event name you create should be the recommended event name for GA4 e-commerce events.

+See ["For online sales"](https://support.google.com/analytics/answer/9267735?hl=en) section in the official GA4 documentation for more details.

-* Select E-commerce as type of events to track
+3. Select E-commerce as type of events to track
-* Tick the boxes of events you wish to track from the "Ecommerce Events" list
+4. Tick the boxes of events you wish to track from the "Ecommerce Events" list
-* By ticking these boxes, the items array is automatically included to the events.
+5. By ticking these boxes, the items array is automatically included to the events.

 When selecting select_promotion and/ or view_promotion, the items array (if used for promotion data) is automatically flattened and used to trigger events for promotions.
 This also means that if you have multiple items in your view_promotion items array, an event is triggered for each item

-* In addition to the items array, include additional event parameters you wish to send to the app.
+7. In addition to the items array, include additional event parameters you wish to send to the app.

 This also includes variables like transaction_id, value, etc. None of the standard variables are automatically included

-* Just like standard events, you also have the option to include user properties to e-commerce events
+8. Tick the box "Add User Properties" if you have any user properties to include in the event

+Follow the same process as the event parameters